deepkit-rest/rest/src/rest/README.md

 # Core Concepts

-DeepKit REST is divided into multiple decoupled parts.
+DeepKit REST is divided into multiple decoupled parts, which allows you to easily extend its functionalities.
 The Core part provides a few concepts that fits well with REST API use cases.

 ## Resource